-What you must pay when you Services that are covered for you get these services immunizations Covered Medicare Part B services include: There is no coinsurance, copayment, or deductible for the Pneumonia vaccine pneumonia, influenza, and Flu shots, once each flu season in the fall and winter, Hepatitis B vaccines. with additional flu shots if medically necessary There is no coinsurance, Hepatitis B vaccine if you are at high or intermediate copayment, or deductible for all risk of getting Hepatitis B other Medicare-covered Other vaccines if you are at risk and they meet Immunizations Medicare Part B coverage rules Shingles vaccine is covered under Part B if done during an office visit.
-We also cover some vaccines under our Part D prescription drug benefit.
+What you must pay when you Services that are covered for you get these services immunizations Covered Medicare Part B services include: There is no coinsurance, copayment, or deductible for the Pneumonia vaccine pneumonia, influenza, Hepatitis COVID-19 vaccinations B, and COVID-19 vaccines. • Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary • Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 See chapter 6 for more information about coverage and applicable cost sharing.
 Other vaccines require prior-authorization (approval in